 The fifth most popular warehousing job in America is that of a transportation and distribution manager.
 Professionals in this occupation are in charge of all major operations in the warehouse, making sure that employees and products alike are moving around as they should.
 There are only 106,000 storage managers in the country, and 9,070 of them work in warehousing.
 Other industries for this job include freight trucking, rail transportation, and deep sea transportation.

-Every warehouse worker has an impact on the efficiency and productivity of the distribution center as a whole.
+Every warehouse worker has an impact the efficiency and productivity of the distribution center as a whole.
 With proper teamwork, great communication, and a commitment to customer service, warehouses big and small can conduct smooth operations time and time again.